ReneMuetti/Minecraft-Translations/README.md

 # Minecraft-Translations

-This repository does not include the code of the Mods.
+This repository does not include the code of the Mods.<br />
-It this only localization.
+It this only localization.<br />
 Please errors to the mods Report directly from the author!

 - [Archimedes' Ships](http://www.minecraftforum.net/topic/1857899-)